doedje/jquery.soap/README.md

 	soap12: false,									// use SOAP 1.2 namespace and HTTP headers - default to false

 	// addional headers and namespaces
 	envAttributes: {								// additional attributes (like namespaces) for the Envelope:
 		'xmlns:another': 'http://anotherNamespace.com/'
 	}
 	httpheaders: {									// additional http headers send with the $.ajax call, will be given to $.ajax({ headers: }) 'Authorization': 'Basic ' + btoa('user:pass')
 	}

-	//data can be XML DOM, XML String, or JSON
+	//data can be XML DOM, XML String, JSON or a function
 	data: domXmlObject,								// XML DOM object
 	data: xmlString,								// XML String for request (alternative to internal build of XML from JSON 'params')
 	data: {											// JSON structure used to build request XML - SHOULD be coupled with ('namespaceQualifier' AND 'namespaceURL') AND ('method' OR 'elementName')
 		name: 'Remy Blom',
 		msg: 'Hi!'
 	},
-	data: function(SOAPObject) {
-		return new SOAPObject('soap:Envelope')
+	data: function(SOAPObject) {					// function returning an instance of the SOAPObject class return new SOAPObject('soap:Envelope')
 			.addNamespace('soap', 'http://schemas.xmlsoap.org/soap/envelope/')
 			.newChild('soap:Body')